ProtixIT/dataclass-binder/README.md

 The `dataclass_binder` module contains the `Binder` class which makes it easy to bind TOML data, such as a configuration file, to Python [dataclasses](https://docs.python.org/3/library/dataclasses.html).

 The binding is a two-step process:
-- specialize the `Binder` class by using your top-level dataclass as a type argument
+- instantiate the `Binder` class by passing your top-level dataclass as an argument
 - call the `parse_toml()` method, providing the path of the configuration file as its argument

 Put together, the code looks like this: